wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-01  Strixhaven Year 1, Term 1.md

 	- **Play the Game**.
 The rules are simple: lob a sphere from the wizard gizzard and have the sphere land inside the bucket on the floor.
 The game takes 1 minute to play, and the character who lands the most spheres in the bucket during that minute wins the game.
 To determine how many spheres a character lands in the bucket, have the character make a Dexterity (Arcana) check and divide the total by 3 (round down).
 If two or more characters land the same number of spheres in the bucket, have those characters repeat the check during a tiebreaker round.
 Continue to run tiebreaker rounds until one character wins.
 	- **Encourage a Participant**.
 If a character shouts encouragement to a participant, that participant has advantage on their Dexterity (Arcana) check.
 	- **Heckle a Participant**.
 If a character jeers at a participant, that participant has disadvantage on their Dexterity (Arcana) check.
 - After setting the scene and explaining the rules, reveal that a bag of tricks (gray) will be awarded to the winner of the next game.
-The bag belongs to Javenesh Stoutclaw, a second-year Lorehold College student and the tavern’s assistant manager.
+The bag belongs to **Javenesh Stoutclaw**, a second-year Lorehold College student and the tavern’s assistant manager.
 Javenesh doesn’t need the bag and is entertained by watching first-year students compete to win.
 He also secretly hopes that sponsoring the game might win him more friends on campus.

 ###### Chaos in the Kitchen
  - [ ]